CODES-group/opyrability/docs/algorithms.rst

 has been developed.
 For inverse mapping, the nonlinear programming-based (NLP-based) approach and the implicit mapping approach have been successfully employed to evaluate the inverse map of a given process model.
-This section will go briefly over these methods but the reader is encouraged to go over the [literature](bibliography.rst) for a more thorough explanation of them.
+This section will go briefly over these methods but the reader is encouraged to go over the :ref:`bibliography` for a more thorough explanation of them.

 The multimodel approach